vectara/vectara-docs/www/docs/learn/metadata-search-filtering/ootb-metadata-filters.md

 ## `part.is_title` field
 When adding content, <Config v="names.product"/> will add a special Boolean field to indicate whether the field is a title field or not.
 This is useful for a few different cases depending on how you model your data.
-For example, Some users want to only match on a title field or never match on a title field, in which case this field can be used to filter.
+For example, some users want to only match on a title field or never match on a title field, in which case this field can be used to filter.

 To filter for title fields only, you can use: `part.is_title = true` and